sctlcd/pearl/README.md

 - :heavy_check_mark: approved a gallery image as an admin.
 - :heavy_check_mark: view my profile as a logged in user.
 - :heavy_check_mark: update my profile as a logged in user.
-- :heavy_check_mark: update my profile as logged in user.
 - :heavy_check_mark: add products to my bag.
 - :heavy_check_mark: checkout my order.
 - :heavy_check_mark: send a contact request.